Slot-BERT: Self-supervised Object Discovery in Surgical Video: Experiments and Results

 \textit{MICCAI 2022 SurgToolLoc Challenge Data}: This dataset consists of 24,642 30 second video clips at 60 FPS collected from animal, phantom, and simulator-based surgeries \citep{zia2023surgical}.
 It includes a total of 13 instrument types, with up to four instruments in a clip.
 For simplicity, we refer to this dataset as MICCAI.
 For our use we downsample clips to 1 FPS.

 \textit{Cholec80}: The Cholec80 dataset \citep{twinanda2016endonet} contains 80 cholecystectomy surgery videos downsampled to 1 FPS with presence labels for seven surgical tools in each frame.
-Following the preprocessing steps of a weakly supervised learning study \citep{liao2024disentangling}, we derived a \gls{top} video subset from Cholec80 resulting in 5,296 clips with 30 frames each, in which objects are not necessarily present in every frame, but can rather transition in or out of the field of view.
+Following the preprocessing steps of a weakly supervised learning study \citep{liao2024disentangling}, we derived a \gls{top} video subset from Cholec80 resulting in 5,296 clips with 30 frames each{, in which objects are not necessarily present in every frame, but can rather transition in or out of the field of view}.
 The test set is based on 100 clips from the CholecSeg8K dataset \citep{hong2020cholecseg8k}, which contains 8,000 frames with instrument and anatomy segmentation from 17 Cholec80 videos.
+To evaluate long-range object-centric tracking under challenging multi-instrument interaction conditions, we curate a separate test set of 20 unseen cholecystectomy videos, each comprising 30-frame (30\,s) sequences.
+These videos feature frequent instrument interactions, occlusions, and repeated instrument entry and exit events, posing a substantial challenge for maintaining temporal identity consistency.

 \textit{EndoVis 2017 Robotic Instrument Segmentation Challenge Data}: This dataset contains 2,400 annotated frames from videos of abdominal surgery sampled at 1 FPS.
 We generated 480 video clips by grouping five consecutive frames per clip.
 The data includes seven instrument types with a maximum of four instruments present in a single clip.